 On March 31, 1967, 398 Beacon was purchased from Allan Glazin and Francine Reed by Richard L. Wing and his wife, Frances T. Wing of Malden.
 On January 2, 1970, they transferred the property into his name as trustee of the Lee Realty Trust.

 In April of 1974, he applied for (and subsequently received) permission to convert the property into six apartments.
-No reference was made to the art gallery.
-He subsequently abandoned the permit.

 In February of 1978, Edward Fallon applied for (and subsequently received) permission to convert the property into five apartments, and on February 3, 1978, he converted the properly into five condominium units, The Condominium 398 Beacon Street.